 Yamaha Performing Artist, Dr. Sophia Tegart has led a varied and award-winning career as a flutist, musicologist, and clinician.
 A popular soloist she has performed concerti with the Spokane Symphony, the Washington-Idaho Symphony, and the Kansas City Civic Orchestra.
 Competitive internationally, she was a finalist in the Mu Phi Epsilon International Competition, was quarter-finalist in the National Flute Association Young Artist Competition, and placed second and third at the MTNA National Collegiate Woodwind and Chamber Music Competitions respectively.

-As a chamber musician, Tegart has performed at National Flute Association Conventions, the Florida Flute Association Convention, College Music Society conferences, and in collaboration with numerous museums.
-She currently performs regularly with the Solstice Wind Quintet, Cherry Street Duo, and Pan Pacific Ensemble.
-The Pan Pacific Ensemble has performed at the Thailand International Composers Festival and China ASEAN Music Week.
+As a chamber musician, Tegart has performed at National Flute Association Conventions, the Florida Flute Association Convention, and College Music Society conferences; she currently performs regularly with the Solstice Wind Quintet, Cherry Street Duo, and Pan Pacific Ensemble, which has performed at the Thailand International Composers Festival and China ASEAN Music Week.
 Tegart's chamber recordings can be found through Albany, WSU, and Centaur Records.
-Her love of chamber music has also led Dr. Tegart to arrange works for small chamber ensembles, which are currently published by Audible Intelligence Music.
+Her arrangements of works for small chamber ensembles are currently published by Audible Intelligence Music.